+Fertility-related Choices: A Decision Aid for Younger Women with Early Breast Cancer is a free booklet for young women who have recently been diagnosed with early breast cancer.
 This booklet contains information about cancer treatment, how it can affect fertility, and fertility options to consider.
 There are also some worksheets to help you think about these issues.
-You can order a print copy, or download it here.
+You can download it here.

-Some chemotherapy and hormonal therapies can reduce the level of oestrogen produced in the ovaries, causing your periods to stop temporarily or can bring about permanent early menopause.
+Some chemotherapy and hormone-blocking therapies can reduce the level of oestrogen produced in the ovaries, causing your periods to stop temporarily or can bring about permanent early menopause.
 This generally depends on your age and the medications you are given, but if you have not yet reached menopause, you should discuss this with your doctor before treatment.
 Early menopause can bring with it uncomfortable side effects, such as hot flushes or vaginal dryness.
 Talk to your doctor about ways to manage these side effects.

 Clinical trials for young women

-- Join BCNA's online network to connect and share with other women in a similar situation.
+- Join BCNA's Online Network to connect and share with other women in a similar situation.